UCL-CCS/extending_digitaldiscovery_data/plot/README.md

 # plot/

-This folder contains the data and scripts needed to plot Figure 9.
+This folder contains the data and script needed to plot Figure 9.